kevinrosario/Briscola-API/README.md

 # Briscola-API

 Briscola is a web game developed for the Software Engineering Immersive bootcamp using HTML, CSS and JavaScript.
-The project also uses Bootstrap framework and jQuery library. this is the back-end for the [Briscola](https://github.com/kevinrosario/Briscola-Client) game.
+The project also uses Bootstrap framework and jQuery library.
+This is the back-end for the [Briscola client](https://github.com/kevinrosario/Briscola-Client) and it's built on  the Ruby on Rails framework.
+This API can be accessed using this [link](https://briscola-api.herokuapp.com/) but it won't work because the access is restricted to the client only.

 ## How to use it